MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 Noun phrases, verb phrases, and clauses can be coordinated by the conjunction (?), 'and'.

-    ??? ??? ???
+    (A.#) ??? ??? ???
           ???   ??? ???
           blood and sweat
           'blood and sweat'

-    ????? ??? ??? ?????
+    (A.#) ????? ??? ??? ?????
           ?????          ??? ???  ?????
           PFV:P3SG:stand and INCH PFV:P3SG:walk
           'He stood and started to walk away'

-    ??????? ??? ??? ???
+    (A.#) ??????? ??? ??? ???
 Oshã ????? ??? ???
           ???????                  ???    ???  ???
 Oshã   ?????        ???    ???
           PFV:P3SG:open.TR(?):A1SG DEF.SG door and (name) PFV:P3SG:run LOC(?)
 1SG
           'I opened the door and Oshã ran up to me'

 Polar questions are marked by the interrogative particle ??? at the beginning of the clause, and interrogative words in content questions are fronted.

-    ??? ????? ??? ???¿
+    (A.#) ??? ????? ??? ???¿
           ??? ?????       ???    ???
           Q   PFV:P3SG:go LOC(?) island
           'Did she go to the island?'

-    ??? ?????????¿
+    (A.#) ??? ?????????¿
           ???  ?????????
           what PROG:P3SG:eat:A2SG
           'What are you eating?'

 Comparatives are expressed using the preposition (?), 'from'.

-    ??????? ??? ???
+    (A.#) ??????? ??? ???
           ???????         ???  ???
           P1SG:ITV:be.old from 2SG
           'I am much older than you'

 ## <a name="phonology"></a>A. Phonology <a href="#table_of_contents">^</a>

-### A.B.
-Phonemic inventory and romanization
+### <a name="phonemic_inventory_romanization"></a>A.B.
+Phonemic inventory and romanization <a href="#table_of_contents">^</a>

-The consonant and vowel inventories of Exwachil are outlined in the following two sections in terms of both the IPA and the romanization.
-If the symbols used to represent a phoneme in the IPA and the romanization are the same, they are not repeated; otherwise, the IPA symbols are on the left, and the symbols used in the romanization are on the right in angle brackets.
+The consonant and vowel inventories of Exwachil are outlined in the following two sections in both the IPA and the romanization used in this work.
+If the same symbols used to represent a phoneme in the IPA and the romanization, they are not repeated; otherwise, the IPA symbols are on the left, and the symbols used in the romanization are on the right in angle brackets.

-The romanization is basically phonetic, with the only correspondence of note being that /x/ is written using its IPA symbol.
-This was chosen over the more common representation of ⟨kh⟩ predominantly for aesthetic reasons, as well as to prevent the existence of the trigraph ⟨khw⟩ for the single phoneme /xʷ/.
+The romanization is basically phonetic, with the only correspondence of note being that /x/ is written using its IPA symbol. ⟨x⟩ was chosen over ⟨kh⟩, which is arguably more standard, predominantly for aesthetic reasons, as well as to avoid the trigraph ⟨khw⟩ for /xʷ/.
 This usage of ⟨x⟩ for /x/ is also found in the Latin alphabets for Ajerbaijani and the Kurdish languages.

-### A.B.
-Consonants
+### <a name="consonants"></a>A.B.
+Consonants <a href="#table_of_contents">^</a>

 The consonant inventory of Exwachil is shown below.